-It’s difficult to give a definitive yes or no to whether or not we should improve education around the technology since nobody can predict the future and see what’s really to come in the upcoming years.
+It’s difficult to give a definitive yes or no to whether or not we should improve education around technology since nobody can predict the future and see what’s really to come in the upcoming years.
 However, many have likened the prospects of this technology to the changes that the internet brought us.
-At first, people didn’t believe that the internet would change that many things, but now we cannot live without it.
+At first, people didn’t believe that the internet would change many things, but now we cannot live without it.

-If this is true, then blockchain education is of utmost importance to ensure that we, as individuals and as businesses, do not get left behind and miss out on opportunities because of a lack of knowledge.
+If this is true, blockchain education is of utmost importance to ensure that we, as individuals and as businesses, do not get left behind and miss out on opportunities because of a lack of knowledge.
 Particularly in the case of companies, modern technology is crucial.

 Blockchain Education and The Classroom